Welcome to viewpoint

 Download our free CV and interview guides today to help you in your search and check your local Hays website here to find vacancies near you.

 The close of COP29, the United Nations’ annual climate change conference, as well as recent changes, have once again made environmental sustainability a hot topic.
-This, along with the announcement that the EU are set to loosen existing regulations, has left many wondering whether we’re doing enough.
+This, along with the announcement that the EU are set to loosen existing regulations, has left many wondering if they are encouraging workplace sustainability and ESG enough.

 For most of us, our ability to make a meaningful impact comes when we work with others.
 One of the first places this can happen is in the workplace.
 Are your employers committed to sustainability, or just talking the talk?
 The unfortunate truth is that, sometimes, the focus on hitting financial targets or cutting costs can lead to neglecting environmental issues.